Baked Vanilla Yoghurt With Hibiscus Poached Pears

 - Place the dish in a high sided roasting tray and fill the tray with hot water to approx ½-¾ of the way up the sides creating a water bath

 - Bake for 40 minutes until starting to turn golden and set and then turn off the oven and allow to cool completely.
-If I make it at night I just leave it in the oven over night, otherwise remove it from the oven and take it out the water bath and allow it to cool to room temperature.
+If I make it at night I just leave it in the oven over night, otherwise remove it from the oven and take it out of the water bath and allow it to cool to room temperature.

 - Cover and refrigerate until cold and serve.
 This can be made the day before.